yalicee/oct-2022-fun-pairing-katas/setup.md

 - Ensure your pair's push has succeeded.
 - Type `git pull origin main` to pull any changes that have been made to your repo.

-# The below instructions should be avoided until after the second lecture today!

 ## Setup your node project from scratch

 Make sure you are in your project directory!